BuidlGuidl/transaction-simulator/README.md

 ## Features

-- [x] Simulate transactions on any EVM-compatible chain supported by viem
+- [x] Simulate transactions on any EVM-compatible chain
 - [x] Execute multiple transactions in sequence
 - [x] Impersonate any account for testing
 - [x] Comprehensive transaction result reporting